 Richard McAteer was an Easton community advocate and leader credited with the idea of featuring art in the planned recreational trail along the Bushkill Creek, which became the Karl Stirner Arts Trail (KSAT).
 On Oct.
 19, 2022, community members dedicated the Richard McAteer Memorial Bridge (formerly known as the “blue bridge”) to honor his contributions to the KSAT and Easton community, which included chairing the Easton Development Authority and helping to found the Greater Easton Development Partnership.

-The plaque at the bridge says, “Dedicated to Richard ‘Mac’ McAteer, the grateful citizens of Easton acknowledge his many contributions to our community.
+The plaque at the bridge, which connects both sides of the arts trail split by Bushkill Creek, says, “Dedicated to Richard ‘Mac’ McAteer, the grateful citizens of Easton acknowledge his many contributions to our community.
 His selfless dedication and unwavering determination was instrumental in the establishment of the Karl Stirner Arts Trail and the redevelopment of the Simon Silk Mill.”

 The Historic Easton Cemetery provides background on the McAteer Bridge: